zReal-King/King-Tool/README.md

 2- Click Download ZIP.

+3- Open folder with Winrar

+4- Extract the folder to any disk location

-3- Run main.bat as adminstator.
+5- Right Click > Run main.bat as adminstator.

 ## Contact us: